Knowledge of Object oriented design principle and various design pattern

 This is the classic Gang of Four (GOF) design pattern book,

-became source and motivation for many object oriented design pattern
+which became source and motivation for many object oriented design pattern

 books written and published so far.
 Any list of must read books on design